Haxeil/zeus-engine/README.md

 # zeus-engine
-Just a play ground to learn about graphics programming, game engine programming maybe !
+Just a play ground to learn about graphics programming and game engine programming.